tonaaskarwur/Android-Application-To-Robot-Control/README.md

 ### To run server on RaspberryPi

-* [RPi.GPIO](https://pypi.org/project/RPi.GPIO/) - Package provides a class to control the GPIO on a Raspberry Pi.
+* [RPi.GPIO](https://pypi.org/project/RPi.GPIO/) - Package provides a class to control the GPIO on a Raspberry Pi
 * [netifaces](https://pypi.org/project/netifaces/) - Library to get the address(es) of the machine’s network interfaces from Python
 * [Numpy](http://www.numpy.org) - Package for scientific computing